buretoolbox/buretoolbox.github.io/README.md

 mvn site site:stage
 ```

-After executing one or more of the Apache Maven commands, artifacts will be in `yetus-dist/target/artifacts` or ready for a `mvn deploy`.
+After executing one or more of the Apache Maven commands, artifacts will be in `buretoolbox-dist/target/artifacts` or ready for a `mvn deploy`.

 ## Container Quickstart

 The project makes available two convenience container images on <https://hub.docker.com> for both tagged releases and for the main branch.
 It is highly recommended that casual users use a tagged release so as to not be surprised by incompatible changes that are still rolling through the main branch.

-### apache/yetus-base
+### buretoolbox/buretoolbox-base

-This image contains all of the tools that Apache Yetus supports.
-It is intended to be used when the Apache Yetus binaries are running outside of the container to speed up building the actual testing container.
+This image contains all of the tools that buretoolbox supports.
+It is intended to be used when the buretoolbox binaries are running outside of the container to speed up building the actual testing container.

-### apache/yetus
+### buretoolbox/buretoolbox

-This image contains all of apache/yetus-base plus a built and installed version of Apache Yetus.
+This image contains all of apache/buretoolbox-base plus a built and installed version of buretoolbox.
 The binaries are in `/usr/bin` and therefore part of the default path.
 This image is ideal for CI systems that take a container image as the operating environment or for interactive use.